List of Shugo Chara! characters: Amu Hinamori

 Amu's main love interests are Tadase Hotori and Tsukiyomi Ikuto.
 Throughout the first half of the series, Amu has a crush on Tadase and blushes every time she is in his presence.
 She initially regarded Ikuto as a jerk and pervert, but she grew close to him as he aided her countless times.
 When Ikuto first confesses his love to her, she thinks he is teasing her and dismisses him.
 When Tadase asks Amu if it is okay for him to fall in love with her, she is thrilled at the progress in their relationship but soon finds herself drawn to Ikuto.
 She is saddened when Ikuto decides to leave in search of his father.
 Because of this, she realizes that she truly loves Ikuto.
 After he confesses to her and kisses her close to the lips, she refuses to admit her feelings for him, which prompts Ikuto to make a deal with her that he will get her to fall in love with him.
 In chapter 48, Amu confesses to Tadase's older self that she had liked him for his outer character.
 Although they have a much better relationship than before, Amu remains stubborn about her feelings for Ikuto.
 In the final chapter of Shugo Chara Encore, she is happy to reunite with him and is seen holding hands with him at Sanjou and Nikaidou's wedding.
 Amu's primary rival is Utau Hoshina, Ikuto's younger sister, who is jealous that Ikuto shows an interest in Amu instead of her.
 They soon become good friends after Utau leaves Easter.

 Amu gains the Dumpty Key from Yoru and uses it to unlock the Humpty Lock.
 In some of the later chapters, when Amu opens the Humpty Lock with the Dumpty Key, she and Tadase see more of Ikuto's past.
 Their journey ends when the Amu Character transforms with Diamond, and she and Ikuto fight briefly.
 Ran, Miki, Su, and Diamond all combine their powers, making the Amu character transform into Amulet Fortune and the Ikuto character transform into Seven Seas Treasure.

 Amu ventures to the Eggs' Cradle, a place where unborn and "lost" Shugo Chara reside, to search for four coloured shards representing each of her Shugo Chara in an attempt to bring Ran, Miki and Su back.
 In chapter 44, Diamond tells Amu that Ran, Miki and Su have "disappeared" and that she will help Amu find them as her "navigator".
 Diamond becomes Amu's guide in the Eggs' Cradle in Amu's search for the four coloured shards.
-She finally comes to terms with the loss of her Guardian Characters at the end of the journey, however as she returns she realizes that she has Ran, Miki, Su and Diamond back in Egg form much to her relief and later joy as they are born again later in Shugo Chara!
+She finally comes to terms with the loss of her Guardian Characters at the end of the journey, however as she returns she realizes that she has Ran, Miki, Su and Diamond back in Egg form much to her relief and later joy as they are reborn later in Shugo Chara!
 Encore.
 She is portrayed by Yuuka Maeda in the musical.